myworkcircle/FullThrottle/README.md

 This command fills the database with the dummy data.

-command: python manage.py populate x
+command: **python manage.py populate x**

 where x will be how many dummy objects we want to create . (ex:- python3 manage.py populate 10)

 Command will be creating  User objects and each user will have 3 activity periods.

-For random string generation, I have used ''.join(random.choices(string.ascii_uppercase, k=10))
+For random string generation, I have used **''.join(random.choices(string.ascii_uppercase, k=10))

 TimeZone(tz) by a tuple of already provided timezones by pytz

-Code is present under activityRecord APP as follows activityRecord/management/commands/populate_UserRecord.py
+Code is present under activityRecord APP as follows task/management/commands/populate.py